-Whether you are a novice, looking to build your first website or a seasoned veteran just wanting to know what the world's best web hosting services are today - you've come to the best resource online for choosing your ideal website hosting provider.
+Are you a neophyte yearning to build your first website?
+Or maybe a seasoned veteran researching the world's best web hosting services to use as the ideal platform for the next big thing?
+Either way, you've come to the best resource online for choosing the perfect website hosting provider for your needs.

-So whether you are in the market for shared hosting, website builders or WordPress hosting providers, we have got you covered with recommendations and advice.
+So whether you are in the market for cheap hosting, shared hosting, website builders or WordPress hosting providers, we have got you covered with recommendations and advice.

-We reviewed (and re-reviewed) more than 100 web hosting providers as of January 2019.
-If you want to buy a web hosting service, these are the five most important things to remember:
+We reviewed (and re-reviewed) more than 120 web hosting providers as of March 2019.
+If you want to buy web hosting from a service provider, these are the five most important things to remember:

 Web hosting: 5 tips before you get started

 1. You almost always get what you paid for: If your website is primarily a hobby on the side then that shouldn't matter.
 However, as an essential business tool, it is often false economy to go for the cheapest deal (or a free one) on offer especially as...

 2. Beware of pricing tricks: .... the overwhelming majority of website hosting vendors offer low prices at the beginning of their contracts but then jack up the pricing after the introductory period ends.
 That can be 24, 36 or even 60 months after signing up.